-The sights on the tour
+Clydesdale horses and more sights on the tour

 The tour involves a lot of walking and a good bit of time outside, so if you visit in the winter, dress appropriately.
 When the tour began, the guide took us outside to see two Clydesdale horses.
-I had no idea horses could be this massive – they had to be at least seven feet tall.
+I had no idea horses could be this massive – they had to be at least seven feet tall!

 Next, it was into the Beechwood aging cellar, where the guide showed us the wood used during the filtering process.
 We stood next to enormous drums which each hold enough beer to provide 1.2 million servings.
 The thought of that much alcohol is overwhelming!